seshuparavastu/pruning_based_on_importance_and_redundancy/README.md

 * cd to the directory "pruning_based_on_importance_and_redundancy"

 ### Running the code
 **There are two ways of running this code.
 In the first one, we start by training the base VGG-16 model from scratch and then run the algorithm (training takes about 1-2 hours to run).
 In the second way, we use a pre-trained VGG-16 model to save training time (the weights need to be downloaded from google drive) and then run the algorithm on this model.
-Both ways should yield similar results).**
+Both ways should yield similar results.**

 ### Running without the pre-trained model
 * Run the following code, note that the first argument is the threshold for entropy and the second argument is the threshold for Redundancy.